Once data is logged into TSDB, it can be analyzed using different approaches:

 - Using Grafana for visual representation, which makes easy to notice patterns as well abnormalities;

-- Exporting data from table in the TSDB into CSV file and analysis of that data in Microsoft Excel.
+- Exporting data from TSDB into CSV file and analysis of that data in Microsoft Excel.

 Test use case¶